finbourne/lusid-sdk-csharp/sdk/docs/SearchApi.md

             var filter = filter_example;  // string | Expression to filter the result set.
 For example, to filter on the Scope, use \"id.scope eq 'string'\"  Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) var sortBy = sortBy_example;  // string | Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName.
 Multiple fields can be denoted by a comma e.g. -MyFieldName,AnotherFieldName,-AFurtherFieldName (optional) var limit = 56;  // int? | When paginating, only return this number of records (optional) var page = page_example;  // string | Encoded page string returned from a previous search result that will retrieve the next page of data.
-When this field is supplied, filter, sortby and search fields should not be supplied. (optional)
+When this field is supplied, filter, sortBy and search fields should not be supplied. (optional)

             try
             {